apache/incubator-heron/website/content/docs/developers/java/effectively-once.md

 ## Stateful components

-Stateful spouts and bolts need to implement the [`IStatefulComponent`](/api/java/com/twitter/heron/api/topology/IStatefulComponent.html) interface, which requires implementing two methods (all of which are `void` methods):
+Stateful spouts and bolts need to implement the [`IStatefulComponent`](/api/java/com/twitter/heron/api/topology/IStatefulComponent.html) interface, which requires implementing two methods (both of which are `void` methods):

 Method | Input | Description
 :------|:------|:-----------